mastercomfig/mastercomfig/docs/os/linux.md

 See the [Arch Linux wiki](https://wiki.archlinux.org/index.php/Sysctl#Improving_performance) for information about improving networking parameters for performance.

+## I/O Schedulers
+The Linux kernel supports multiple I/O scheduler algorithms for storage devices such as `mq-deadline`, `bfq`, and `kyber`.
+Depending on the type and speed of your storage device, some of these algorithms may increase or decrase the latency of read requests, as well as overall throughput.
+See the [Arch Linux wiki](https://wiki.archlinux.org/title/Improving_performance#Input/output_schedulers) for more information.

 ## Virtual memory optimization

 See the [Arch Linux wiki](https://wiki.archlinux.org/index.php/Sysctl#Virtual_memory) for information about improving virtual memory parameters.